 AR: Though I may be extremely into high school shows now, I didn’t really watch many of them as an actual young person.
 I was too busy obsessively researching Supernatural.
-I’m deeply thankful I wasn’t given the chance for Seth to imprint upon my psyche at such an impressionable age (although I still date men exactly like him to this day).
+I’m deeply thankful I wasn’t given the chance for Seth to imprint on me at such an impressionable age (although I still date men exactly like him to this day).
 That inevitable crush would have owned my soul.

 As a now-adult, I also see the massive appeal of Sandy.
 There is maybe no one I would love to see on dating apps more than a young Sandy Cohen: handsome, a good guy lawyer, and elated to support his high-powered wife.
 Seth Cohen is the crush, but Sandy Cohen is the dream.
 This is a man who will smile at the unnecessarily extravagant high school fashion show fundraiser and teach a struggling youth how to tie a tie.